dkav1122/AetherArkProject/project_documents/aether_ark_design_document.md

 ##6.5 DestroyUser Endpoint
 Accepts `DELETE` requests to `/user/:userId`

-Accepts a user ID and deletes ALL user data from this service.
+Accepts a user ID and deletes ALL!!! user data from this service.
 Returns the deleted user.
 Will throw a
 `UserNotFoundException`

 ## 6.6 GetCelestialBody Endpoint
-Accepts `GET` requests to `/user/:userId/celestialBody/:id`
+Accepts `GET` requests to `/user/:userId/celestialBody/:celestialBodyId`

-Accepts a celestialBody ID and returns the corresponding CelestialBodyModel.
+Accepts a user ID and celestialBody ID and returns the corresponding CelestialBodyModel.
 If the given celestialBody ID is not found, will throw a `CelestialBodyNotFoundException`
+If the given user ID is not found, will throw a `UserNotFoundException`

 ## 6.7 CreateCelestialBody Endpoint
 Accepts `POST` requests to `/user/:userId/celestialBody`

-Accepts data to create a new celestial body with a provided name, mass, diameter, and composition.
+Accepts userId and data to create a new celestial body with a provided name, mass, diameter, and composition.
+Updates user celestialBodyIds list to include new celestialBody.
 Returns the new celestial body, including a unique ID assigned by the Aether_Ark Service Utility.
-For security concerns, we will validate the provided celestial body does not contain any invalid characters: `" ' \ `
+For security concerns, we will validate the provided celestial body name does not contain any invalid characters: `" ' \ `
 If the celestial body contains any of the invalid characters, will throw an `InvalidAttributeValueException`.